SOFTS-Arabica coffee rallies on strong Brazilian real

 * Growers in Brazil harvested 40% of the 2021 crop by June 22, a slower pace than in previous seasons, consultancy Safras & Mercado said.

-* ICE robusta coffee stocks have begun falling this month as the contract's discount to arabica grows, spurring demand.
+* ICE robusta coffee stocks have begun falling this month as the contract's wide discount to arabica spurs demand.

 SUGAR